smoia/cvr-meica-motion-removal/README.md

 # Spectral - Jekyll Theme

-A Jekyll version of the "Spectral" theme by [HTML5 UP](https://html5up.net/).
+A modified version of the Jekyll version of the "Spectral" theme by [HTML5 UP](https://html5up.net/), adapted for publications and scientific communication in general (yes, it's a modception).

 ![Spectral Theme](screenshot.jpg "Spectral Theme")